MaastrichtU-CDS/vertibayes/README.md

 Bins can be set manually when expert knowledge is available.
 They can also be determined automatically at which point a maximum of 10 bins will be made, and a minimum of 1 bin.
 Each bin will attempt to pick the smallest unique values that contain at least 10 individuals and 10% of the population.
 This is the default setting.
-It is also possible to create bins a minimum of 20%, 25% and 30% of the population.
+It is also possible to create bins a minimum of 20%, 25%, 30% or 40% of the population.
 Other settings are not possible.
 If the current bin cannot be made large enough to achieve this it will be merged with the last bin.

 They will be automatically generated if the attribute in question is a number (real or integer) and the bins were left empty in the request.